stillonearth/2022-robotics-sim-state/README.md

 **Sergei Surovtsev**

 ## Project Description
-This project involves applying policy optimization algorithms to continuous control task MuJoCo simulator and meta-learning 4-DoF control system for a robotic dog.
+This project involves applying policy optimization algorithms to continuous control task in MuJoCo simulator and meta-learning control system for a robotic dog.

 ### Ant-G1 Forward Movement Environment